Home Senior Products 5 Great Garden Seats for Easier Gardening

 Just take a look at knee pain.

-It’s estimated that there are 100 million Americans living with knee pain.
+It’s estimated that 100 million Americans are living with knee pain.
 A full 33% of Americans report dealing with knee pain at some point in their lives, about 20% of women experience it, and somewhere between 15-20% of men struggle with it.

 All of this combined makes it so that knee pain is the second most common cause of chronic pain in the United States.